 Estimated reading time: 5 minutes, 9 seconds.
 Contains 1031 words My friend Alexander Schulz has been at the top of my list of people I want to interview for far too long!
 You might have seen him here already.
 Alexander is a very talented and experienced set designer.
 In the german language, it is way more difficult to describe what he actually does for a living.
 Alexander is also a photographer, specialising in architectural pictures; find him here on flickr.

 Elena is the owner of a beautiful fashion boutique in the now again trendy city west.
 But Romans was there all the time.
 It is one of those stores where you can find a selection of the best items from the best brands.
 So Elena is doing all the work for us.
-She is travelling through Paris etc. picking the desirable pieces for us to buy them at Romans.
+She is travelling through Paris etc. picking the desirable pieces for us.

 It actually is a post about a wonderful day with Stephan & Christophe but their new flatmates, at that time – two kittens, played the main role that day.
 Lilli & John, Lilli is a soft and shy little Lady, while John seems more confident and naughty, till … Lilli tells him off.